Adrriii/Universitus/Guide_Quest.md

 {
     "Player Choice": [
         "NPC answer",
-        {	// Dictionnary of answers
+        {	// Dictionnaries of choices
-            "Next Player Choice": [
-                "NPC's answer when the player makes this choice", {} // No possible answer, but there could be ],
+            "Next Player Choice": [ // Array of consequences for this choice "NPC's answer when the player makes this choice", // NPC answer {} // No possible answer, but we can add recursively, see next choice ],
             "Other player Choice": [
+                "NPC's answer when the player makes this choice", {
+                    "Deeper choice": [
                         "NPC's answer when the player makes this choice", {}
                     ],
                 }
+            ],
+        }
     ]
     // Possibly another introductory choice !
-More later on that.
+More on that later.
 }
 ```